liferay/liferay-docs/discover/deployment/articles-dxp/03-maintaining-liferay/liferay-enterprise-search/02-shield.markdown

 <!-- This might be the only way?
 Ask Tibor, who indicated setting up your own
 certificate authority might not work with our Shield adapter? -->

-Both Elasticsearch (the server) and Liferay (the client) will use the same keystore file.
+Both Elasticsearch and Liferay (the client) will use the same keystore file in this scenario.

 1. Stop Liferay and Elasticsearch.
 2. To generate a self signed certificate and key, navigate to